 Within the limits of what is available, and the demands for very popular areas of work, the choice is made to benefit a student's education, rather than for job sampling or recruitment purposes.

-Normally, companies where a student already has experience through a parent or a part-time job are not used.
+Normally, companies where a student already has experienced through a parent or a part-time job are not used.
 This makes sure that they are having a real extension of their experience.

-The preparation programme for students will ask them to look at equal opportunities and stereotyping prior to making choices.
+The preparation programme for students will ask them to look at equal opportunities and stereotyping before making choices.
 All students, from those taking the fewest examinations to those who will take degrees, need real knowledge of the world of work.

 Students in the last 2 years of compulsory schooling can take part in Work Experience (from the start of Yr10).

 What students should do on work experience

 As far as possible students should undertake real tasks to give them an idea of the work carried out by the employer.
 They should learn how the company is organised.

 Some students may observe the more complicated parts of running a company and should gain an understanding of how enterprise, creativity and innovation help business growth.

 A programme should be organised for the student, and employers should monitor what the student has achieved.
 Every student should have a Work Experience Logbook in which they can record progress.
 The employer could help by making sure the students complete it and by completing the Employer Assessment section for the student.

 Role of parents or guardians